dakom/fl-matrix/README.md

 # Status

-Probably production-ready for everything ticked on the [Roadmap](#Roadmap), as they've been tested to some extant.
+_Probably_ production-ready for everything ticked on the [Roadmap](#Roadmap), as they've been tested to some extant - but it hasn't been used in anything real yet (fiddle coming soon!)

 # Examples